 The Dean’s Fund allows the dean to provide funds where the need is greatest within the school whether it is for student or faculty programs.

-The Stillman Scholarship for ComD, established with an endowment gift in the fall of 2009, honors Dr. Robert D. Stillman, program head of communications disorders.
-It recognizes his devotion to the UT Dallas Callier Center students since 1969.
-The scholarship will be awarded to outstanding students seeking a master of science in communication disorders.
+The Stillman Award for ComD students, established with an endowment gift in the fall of 2009, honors Dr. Robert D. Stillman, program head of communications disorders.
+It recognizes his devotion to the UT Dallas Callier Center for Communication Disorders students since 1969.
+The award is given to outstanding students seeking a master of science in communication disorders.

 The Student Scholarship Endowment aids undergraduate and graduate students in the School of Behavioral and Brain Sciences with tuition and books.